"Who is it?" came the voice from the distance.

 "Ahhhh shuddup.
 First bell is gonna ring any minute and I don't wanna get in trouble the first day back."
 Jim groused.

-Between first bell and during announcements the door to their home room opened quietly and three teens, escorted by Mr. Cobrane, entered the room, standing quietly by the door until announcements were over.
+Between the first bell and during announcements the door to their homeroom opened quietly and three teens, escorted by Mr. Cobrane, entered the room, standing quietly by the door, waiting until announcements were over.

 When the class saw the group at the door there was a collective gasp from males and females alike.
 The two girls were really very lovely, and their features were even more noticeable in the gentler florescent indoor lighting.
 The lone male had every girl daydreaming as soon as they laid eyes on him.